Peginterferon Alfa-2B Kit

-If you miss a dose, take the missed dose as soon as possible during the same day or the next day, then continue on your regular dosing schedule.
-If several days go by after you miss a dose, contact your doctor or pharmacist to establish a new dosing schedule.
+If you miss a dose, use it as soon as you remember during the same day or the next day.
+Use your next dose on the day you usually use it.
+If several days have passed since yourmissed dose, contact your doctor or pharmacist to establish a new dosing schedule.

-Store the pen in the refrigerator between 36-46 degrees F (2-8 degrees C).
+Store the pen in the refrigerator.
 Store the vials at room temperature away from light and moisture.
 Do not store in the bathroom.
 Each vial or pen can be used only once.
 Discard any unused portion.
 Keep all medications away from children and pets.

 After mixing, the medication may be stored in the refrigerator.
 Do not freeze.
 Use/discard the mixed medication within 24 hours.